Firwanaa/cpu-architecture-mid/README.md

 Intel (intel 8086) and IBM mainframes

 ### 7- Provide the names of the computer implemented the RISC architecture...
-RISC: SPARC (Scalar Processor Architechture) which was evolved form the MIPS (Microprocessor without Interlock Pipeline stages)
+RISC: SPARC (Scalar Processor Architecture) which was evolved form the MIPS (Microprocessor without Interlock Pipeline stages)